Can a student earn dual credits for a course?

 Does a student have to pass the provincial exams in order to achieve a Dogwood Diploma?

-If a student does not pass a Provincial Exam, he or she may still be able to pass the course and gain credit towards the Dogwood Diploma, if the school grade is high enough.
-The final grade is based on a percentage weighted between the school grade and the Provincial Exam.
+If a student does not pass the Englsih 12/Communicaitons 12 provincial exam, he or she may still be able to pass the course and gain credit towards the Dogwood Diploma, if the school grade is high enough.
+The final grade is based on a percentage weighted between the school grade (60%) and the provincial exam (40%).

 Can my Grade 9 student begin taking Grade 10 courses towards the Dogwood Diploma requirements?

-Grade 9 students may take up to one Grade 10 course.
-This course is not counted during their Grade 9 school year.
-When the student is in Grade 10, the course credits are applied.
+Grade 9 students may take one Grade 10 course.
+This course is not counted during their Grade 9 school year, but When the student is in Grade 10, the course credits are applied.

 Can a student have a tutor?